-Fees for U.S. citizen services must be paid in cash (U.S. dollar or local currency) or by U.S. credit card (Visa, Mastercard, Discover) at the time of service.
+Fees for U.S. citizen services must be paid in cash (U.S. dollar or local currency) or by U.S. credit card (Visa, Mastercard, Discover) at the time of service or online after using our eCRBA service.

 Capacity is limited, and applicants should expect significant wait times for consular service appointments.